Practical Collaboration

 Virtual Administration and Learning Environment (University of Glasgow, School of Medicine)

 Senior undergraduate students in the School of Medicine at the University of Glasgow are required to choose a range of optional courses, each of which has an upper limit on the number of students that can take that course.
 Students form preference lists over the elective courses that they are interested in, which they upload via the VALE portal.
 These lists, together with the course capacities, are then passed as input to our optimal matching algorithms which construct allocations of students to courses.
 As in the case of student-project allocation above, the primary objective is to maximise the cardinality of the matching (i.e., the number of students who are allocated to an acceptable course).
 Subject to this condition, the profile of the matching is then optimised.
-These algorithms are also utilised in the Medical Faculty in other contexts, for example in the assignment of medical students to short-term hospital placements, again based on their preference lists over the available posts.
+These algorithms are also utilised in the School of Medicine in other contexts, for example in the assignment of medical students to short-term hospital placements, again based on their preference lists over the available posts.

 Reference: R.W.
 Irving, T. Kavitha, K. Mehlhorn, D. Michail and K. Paluch, Rank-maximal matchings, ACM Transactions on Algorithms, 2 : 602-610, 2006.